keegoid/keeganmullaney.com/README.md

 Overview:

 As I've taken on more projects, my free time has become somewhat lacking.
 I wanted to find a workflow for maintaining a personal blog site and creating new blog posts that would be easy to remember and repeat, produce a fast, secure site and be easily transferable to any host or server.
-I decided a [static site generator][mm] utilizing [Markdown][md] formatted posts was the way to go.
+I decided a [static site generator][mm] utilizing posts formatted in [Markdown][md] was the way to go.
 What follows is my ultimate time-saving, static site generating, refreshingly tranquil blog post writing process:

 - version control is done with [git][git], and all is right with the world
 - changes to code and this readme file are done with [gEdit][ge] on my [CentOS 7.0 x64][centos] workstation